hipe/tmx/lib/skylab/information-tactics/doc/issues/003-approaching-a-pattern-language-for-semantic-structures.md

 pair: so if the `categorization exponent arity` of the category is not stated, it is generally safe to assume it is `unary`.

-(note: in the interest of centralizing our theroy into an optimally small number of "places", we are for now going with this broad definition of categorization, that it may be either `unary` or `N-ary`, with `unary` being the default but `N-ary` begin possible. however, there is a chance that if
+(note: in the interest of centralizing our theory into an optimally small number of "places", we are for now going with this broad definition of categorization, that it may be either `unary` or `N-ary`, with `unary` being the default but `N-ary` begin possible. however, there is a chance that if